 Hi all, Jennifer again!
 A friend of mine recently asked me if Goldendoodles make good hunting dogs.
-As an avid hunter who happens to LOVE my two beautiful babies Sasha and Max, he is curious.
-Although I am not a hunter, I do love my Goldendoodles and thought I would do a little research into their background and discover if they would make good hunting dogs.
+As an avid hunter who happens to LOVE my two beautiful babies, Sasha and Max, he is curious.
+Although I am not a hunter, I love my Goldendoodles and thought I would research their background and discover if they would make good hunting dogs.

-Please take a peek into what I dug up about this breed for those of you who are hunting whether they would make good hunting dogs.
+Please peek into what I dug up about this breed for those hunting whether they would make good hunting dogs.

 Can a Goldendoodle be a hunting dog?

 Yes, the Goldendoodle can be a hunting dog if they are correctly bred.
 Their breed background from two distinct pure breeds offers qualities that can create success in this area.
 Characteristics relating to their physical, emotional, and mental abilities make them excellent hunting dogs with the right training.

 The environment in which they are raised and live also factors into how successful the Goldendoodle will be at hunting.
 Training should begin as early on as possible for the best possible outcome and success.

 The Goldendoodle possesses the necessary skill from their breed’s parental background and the energy level required to be a hunting dog.
 They also have the resilience and intelligence to learn and execute the necessary tasks.